CNCLgithub/ReconMem/README.md

 The data used for Study 1 are from a publicly available dataset from the following paper:

 Isola, P., Xiao, J., Parikh, D., Torralba, A., Oliva, A. What makes a photograph memorable?
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 2013.

+The main analysis script is Behavioral analysis.ipynb.
+For the ANOVA analysis, we used R and the correponding codes can be found in ANOVA.Rmd